-Madhur shared his experiences, learnings and key insights at the inaugural App Growth & Marketing Insights Summit of Sharelt in Johannesburg and Cape Town recently, which brought together thought leaders in the mobile marketing industry under one roof.
+Madhur shared his experiences, learnings and key insights at the inaugural App Growth & Marketing Insights Summit of Sharelt in Johannesburg and Cape Town recently which brought together thought leaders in the mobile marketing industry under one roof.

-"The high rate of mobile connections in South Africa is helping to drive digital inclusion", pointed out Chanel Hardman, country director for South Africa at the Sharelt Group.
+The high rate of mobile connections in South Africa is helping to drive digital inclusion, pointed out Chanel Hardman, country director for South Africa at the Sharelt Group.
 However, digital literacy and education will be critically important to ensure no one is left behind in the digital world.

-According to the GMSA Mobile Connectivity Index, South Africa does not score too far behind more developed markets when it comes to mobile digital infrastructure, with a score of 65.
-However, while the country scores highly in terms of network coverage, it falls short when it comes to network performance, including speed and latency.
+According to the GMSA Mobile Connectivity Index, South Africa does not score too far behind more developed markets when it comes to mobile digital infrastructure with a score of 65.
+However, while the country scores highly in terms of network coverage, it falls short when it comes to network performance including speed and latency.
+The Sharelt platform helps to solve this gap by enabling a seamless file sharing experience free of charge, she explained.

-These features have resonated with a number of local advertisers, including banks, telcos, automotive companies, online delivery services and alcohol brands, amongst others.
+These features have resonated with a number of local advertisers including banks, telcos, automotive companies, online delivery services and alcohol brands, amongst others.

-Growing internet and mobile penetration have resulted in a large spike in total app installations in the last two years by the country's relatively young and tech-sawy population.
+Growing internet and mobile penetration has resulted in a large spike in total app installations in the last two years by the country's relatively young and tech-savvy population.
 In the past year alone, app installations increased by 41%.
 Brands are recognising the opportunities presented by these apps to reach consumers and are either developing their own bespoke apps or partnering with so-called 'super apps'.
-Amongst the most downloaded local apps are those from financial services providers and banks, online retailers, food delivery services and gaming, amongst others.
+Amongst the most downloaded local apps are those from financial services providers and banks, online retailers, food delivery services and gaming.